bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/improve-readability.md

 ## Tabs

-Tabs come handy if you want to create concise documentation.
+Tabs come in handy if you want to create concise documentation.

 ***Pros and Cons of the Internet:***
 === "Pros"